International CH Summer Brook Nothing but Love UD CDX RE CGC – Tara

 Tara and I started competing for her RAE title before she was 18 months.
 We only went to one trial before busyness with puppies caused us to again put our obedience competitions aside.
 At Tara’s first trial for RAE, Tara received the very impressive High in Trial.
 In regular obedience, Tara earned a CD before she was 18 months and was trained to the CDX level before she ever competed for her CD.

 The following summer (2018) we had another puppy break and she finished her CDX.
 Then….puppies again until the summer of 2019 when I trained her to the Utility level.
 She received her first utility leg her very first time in the utility ring.
 She finished her UD before the end of the summer and then won a first place in Utility B winning her first OTCH points just 2 weeks later.
+Less than a month after winning those first OTCH points, Tara had earned 19 OTCH points.
+Then at her last weekend of trials before temporarily trading in her job as an obedience trial winner to become a mother again.
+Tara won HIT (High in Trial) as well as Combined High in trial not just once.
+She won both of these very sought after honors BOTH DAYS.

 Tara is a joy to work with and a dog who is a lot of fun.
 I’ve never worked with a dog that loves to work and please as much as Tara does.